UsmanAhmadSaeed/Animations/README.md

 ### Animations

-An open source collection of coded animations, from loaders, to menus, and scroll transitions and much more.
+An open source collection of pure HTML CSS/SCSS and JS animations, from loaders, to menus, scroll transitions and much more.

 ## Contribution Guidelines